Agenda 2019

 Presentation(s):

-Chief Technical Advisor EMEA, Splunk
+James Hodge, Chief Technical Advisor EMEA, Splunk

 Lauri Lugna, Permanent Secretary, Ministry of the Interior, Estonia